CLIMADA-project/climada_python/README.md

 It is recommend for new users to begin with the core (1) and the [tutorials](https://github.com/CLIMADA-project/climada_python/tree/main/doc/tutorial) therein.

-This is the Python (3.9+) version of CLIMADA - please see https://github.com/davidnbresch/climada for backward compatibility (MATLAB).
+This is the Python (3.9+) version of CLIMADA - please see [here](https://github.com/davidnbresch/climada) for backward compatibility with the MATLAB version.

 ## Getting started